 When taking a personal report, Learn Inbound staff will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your report is managed properly.
 Once safe, we’ll ask you to tell us about what happened.
 This can be upsetting, but we’ll handle it as respectfully as possible, and you can bring someone to support you.
 You won’t be asked to confront anyone and we won’t tell anyone who you are.

-Learn Inbound staff will be happy to help participants contact venue security or local guards, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Learn Inbound staff will be happy to help participants contact venue security or local guards, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference or training course.